michaeldegroot/swig-minifier/README.md

  - 0.2.7 Cleaned up readme
  - 0.2.8 Added sha512 and md5 as dependencies
  - 0.2.9 Made certain functions private because it has no use outside of the scope of the module and commented some of my code for anyone that is interested in taking a look
+ - 0.3.0 You can now specify where to store file cache via the options object with the variable called 'cacheFolder'

 ## What it does